samkitkankariya/EDA-Play-Store-App-Review-Analysis/README.md

 3. Sentiment: Sentiment analysis result of the review (e.g., Positive, Negative, Neutral).
 4. Sentiment_Polarity: Numerical value indicating the sentiment polarity of the review.
 5. Sentiment_Subjectivity: Numerical value indicating the subjectivity of the review (how subjective or objective it is).
+---

-### Data Wrangling Summary
+### Data Wrangling

-- **Missing Values:**
+- **Handling Missing Values:**
-   - Describe how missing values were handled in each column (e.g., imputation or removal).
-   - Explain the rationale behind the chosen approach.
+   - The Rating column contains 1470 NaN values in the entire dataset.
+It is not practical to drop these rows because by doing so, we will loose a large amount of data, which may impact the final quality of the analysis.

+   - The NaN values in this case can be imputed by the aggregate (mean or median) of the remaining values in the Rating column.

 - **Duplicates:**
    - Describe how duplicate rows were addressed in each dataset.
    - Explain the chosen approach for handling duplicates.